 Council is made up of a mayor and eight councillors.
 A regulatory and services committee has been established with full delegated authority to make most decisions.

-Members of the public are invited to attend Committee and Council meetings.
-A period of fifteen minutes is set aside at the start of the Council and Committee meetings for the public to have its say about any matters.
+Members of the public are invited to attend committee and council meetings.
+A period of 15 minutes is set aside at the start of the Council and Committee meetings for the public to have its say about any matters.
 Speakers are limited to three minutes.
 All Council and Committee meetings are held in the Council Chamber.
 All attendees should be referred through the staff at the front counter of the District Council Office.
 Click here to see the Schedule of Meetings

 Chairperson Regulatory and Services Committee

 C J (Carolyn) Ion (07) 323 9046 (res)